B2B Lead Generation Glossary

 B2B Lead Generation Glossary with 22 Essential Terms Defined

 Most B2B pipeline "problems" are vocabulary problems.
-This glossary pins down 22 terms so marketing and sales stop arguing and start fixing the engine.
+Pin down the right 22 terms and marketing and sales stop arguing and start fixing the engine.

-Unlike scattered blog definitions that treat these concepts generically, this glossary scopes every entry to the B2B tech and SaaS context where operational precision matters.
-When marketing and sales use different definitions for the same terms, handoffs fail and pipeline math becomes fiction.
+Unlike scattered blog definitions that treat these concepts generically, every entry here is scoped to the B2B tech and SaaS context where operational precision matters most.
+Different definitions for the same terms mean handoffs fail.
+When that happens, pipeline math becomes fiction, and no dashboard can save you.

 The vocabulary spans five critical categories: demand engine fundamentals, lead types and qualification, channel tactics, pipeline metrics, and failure modes.
 These terms interlock in a predictable chain: Intent Data feeds Lead Scoring, which creates Marketing Qualified Leads, which become Sales-Accepted Leads, which determine Pipeline Coverage Ratios.

-If your definitions don't match sales reality, your dashboard is fiction.
+Mismatched definitions turn your dashboard into fiction.
 Use this glossary to reset the engagement between marketing and sales.

 Table of Contents